mohithaj/smart-expense-tracker/README.md

 ## Overview

-Managing personal expenses is an important part of financial planning.
-This project provides a lightweight expense management system where users can add and track their expenses while storing data persistently using an SQLite database.
+Smart Expense Tracker is a Python-based personal finance management application that helps users record, organize, and analyze their expenses.
+The application stores data in an SQLite database and provides multiple ways to view and manage spending records, including category-wise filtering, monthly reports, analytics, editing, and deletion of expenses.

 ## Features

-* Add new expense records
+* Add new expense records with relevant details
 * View all recorded expenses
+* Filter expenses by category
+* View expenses month-wise
+* Generate analytics and expense summaries
+* Edit existing expense records
+* Delete unwanted expense entries
-* Store expense data using SQLite
+* Store data persistently using SQLite database
-* Organized and modular code structure
-* User-friendly command-line interface
+* User-friendly menu-driven command-line interface
-* Persistent data storage
-* Easy to extend with additional features
+* Modular and maintainable code structure

 ## Technologies Used